arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/01.getting-started/getting-started.md

 1. Prepare file

-Download the repository and extract all the files in a specific folder that will became the main Alvik folder.
+Download the repository and extract all the files in a specific folder that will become the main Alvik folder.

 2. Remove old files